syncfusion-content/php-docs/PHP/AutoComplete/Getting-Started.md

 documentation: ug
 ---

-# Overview of PHP AutoComplete
+# Getting Started with PHP AutoComplete

 The PHP AutoComplete control is a textbox control that provides a list of suggestions based on your query.
 When you enter text into the text box, the control performs a search operation and provides a list of results.
 There are several filter types available to perform the search.